digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-2-ifs.rst

 Recall the program to compute the number of pizza slices per person from Module 1.

-   Run the ``PizzaCalculatorInput`` program to confirm that it fails when a value of 0 is entered for numPeople (second input value).
+   Run the ``E04PizzaCalculatorInput`` program to confirm that it fails when a value of 0 is entered for numPeople (second input value).

 To avoid division by 0, the calculation for ``slicesPerPerson`` and ``leftoverSlices`` should be skipped when the number of people is 0.